-Knowing the direction of the prevailing wind can be as important as knowing where the sun will be for your locale.
+Knowing the direction of the prevailing wind can be as important as knowing where the sun will be in your locale.
 Research the prevailing winds before you head out into the bush but be warned that winds change with microclimates such as canyons, cliffs, and slopes.
-Open spaces not affected by terrain features will be easiest to identify the wind direction.
+Open spaces not affected by terrain features will be the easiest to identify the wind direction.

-If you can feel the wind blowing and you know it should be blowing to the north east, you can use that as one data point among others.
+If you can feel the wind blowing and you know it should be blowing to the northeast, you can use that as one data point among others.
 Wind can be a fickle thing so don’t rely on it alone.

 Times when knowing the direction of the prevailing wind is more reliable is when you see its impact on the landscape.
 Trees are the most prominent feature to read the wind from.
 Look for leaning trees.
 If you see numerous trees all leaning in the same direction you can guess that the wind is the cause.
 Use this to orient yourself.
 You may not see the effects of the wind on the trees, but you can also look in the grass, sand, snow, or other vegetation.

-Reading sand dunes and snow drifts is a skill, but look for drifts to build up against the terrain with a sharp edge sort of like the crest of a wave toward the wind.
+Reading sand dunes and snowdrifts is a skill, but look for drifts to build up against the terrain with a sharp edge sort of like the crest of a wave toward the wind.

 Plants can provide great navigational clues if you know how to find them.
 The breadth of information on this topic is too broad for a post like this, but here are some rules to get started with.

-Moss is probably the most well known natural navigation tool.
-Moss often dries up in direct sun unless it has a constant water source so moss tends to be found growing on the northern side of trees, rocks and hills.
+Moss is probably the most well-known natural navigation tool.
+Moss often dries up in direct sun unless it has a constant water source so moss tends to be found growing on the northern side of trees, rocks, and hills.
 If you can find it, moss can be a great clue.

 Lichens are the opposite.
 They prefer more sun and are typically found on the south side of rocks.

 Oftentimes trees, in their search for more sunlight, will grow more branches and leaves on the south side that gets more sun.
-This one can be a bit deceptive though because other events like avalanche, animal damage, or wind or weather exposure can influence this strongly and across a broad area.
+This one can be a bit deceptive though because other events like avalanches, animal damage, or wind or weather exposure can influence this strongly and across a broad area.
 The message is that this technique can be helpful but isn’t often reliable.